Command & Conquer (DOS, Windows)

 GDI mission 5eb is unreachable in the DOS and Win95 versions of the game.
 In particular, the mission selection for this stage was supposed to only be available if choosing the eastern Belarus area to recover the stolen crate.
 Despite showing two arrows, they both lead to the SCG05EA mission, rather than one of them leading to SCG05EB.

 The mission appears to be fully playable, with enemies attempting to attack the player's base from both entrances, as well as attempting to sneak around behind the GDI base.
 Furthermore, this bug does not appear in the console ports of the game, where the mission is playable as it should be.
+The mission also appears in the BradyGames Official Strategy Guide, indicating that the mission selection bug was probably not present in earlier versions of the game.

 The mission was reactivated in the unofficial 1.06 patch for the game, by overwriting mission 5ea by the unreachable 5eb.
 The overwritten mission is a 99% duplicate of another choice for mission 5 on the West side of the mission tree, so no real content was lost.